SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Kolmogorov-Smirnov Test Integral (KSI)
 {: .anchor }
-The KSI [Espinar](#ref-espinar) quantifies the level of agreement between the cumulative distribution function (CDFs) of the forecasted and observed values, and is defined as:
+The KSI quantifies the level of agreement between the cumulative distribution function (CDFs) of the forecasted and observed values ([Espinar09](#ref-espinar09)), and is defined as:

 $$ \text{KSI} = \int_{p_{\text{min}}}^{p_{\text{max}}} D_n(p) dp $$